 This fun and quirky designs catches the eye and creates a unique space, no matter how small it is.

-Work on camouflaging your storage, this will make your studio apartment feel less crowded and cluttered.
+When you decorate a studio apartment, work on camouflaging your storage.
+This will make your studio apartment feel less crowded and cluttered.

 You can do that by using double duty furniture, like a trunk for a coffee table or ottomans with hidden storage inside for example.